The De Jode Family's Map of their Home Region

 The map shows the region around Antwerp, which is where Gerard and Cornelis de Jode had set up their printing offices.
 East, south, and west, the map shows the region circled by the river Meuse.
 The cities of Maastricht, Brussles, Breda, and Dieft all appear.
 In the upper right is the coat of arms of the Spanish Hapsburgs, while in the center-right is the coat of arms of Belgium.

 Detail on the map is fine, with many hills, forests, rivers, and other features are shown.
 De Peel, a peat-bearing region, is outlined.
 Cities are highlighted in red.

-One of the great rarities of 16th-century mapmaking, the De Jode family's Speculum Orbis Terrarum represents over twenty-five years of work shared between two generations of the de Jode family.
-The work was published in two editions in the late 16th century, first by Gerard de Jode in 1579 and expanded later by his son Cornelis in 1593.
+One of the great rarities of sixteenth-century mapmaking, the De Jode family's Speculum Orbis Terrarum represents over twenty-five years of work shared between two generations.
+The work was published in two editions, first by Gerard de Jode in 1578 and then in an expanded edition by his son, Cornelis, in 1593.

 Scholarly and historical comparison between the Speculum and the Theatrum varies.
-The great cartographers of the late 16th- and early 17th-century, including Montanus, van den Keere, and von Aitzing used both as sources, and Hondius compared the former work favorably against the latter.
-Later scholarly review notes less consistency in the cartography in de Jode's work, particularly in some of the Germanic regions, although the craftsmanship of the engraving is praised.
+The great cartographers of the late sixteenth- and early seveneenth-centuries, including Montanus, van den Keere, and von Aitzing, used both as sources, and Hondius compared the former work favorably against the latter.
+Later scholarly review notes less consistency in the cartography in de Jode's work, particularly in some of the Germanic regions, although the craftsmanship of the engraving is highly praised.